-C.4.3.1 RAS PLDM message flows examples
+C.3.2.1 RAS PLDM message flows examples

-- U Figure 11 shows an example flow when BMC and SatMC boot up to exchange the capabilities, such as max buffer size, supported event types, asynchronous and polling mode. - U Figure 12 shows an example flow that SatMC use asynchronous method to send small event to BMC. - Figure 13 shows an example flow that SatMC use asynchronous method to notify BMC to switch to polled event transfer to receive a large multi-part event. - U Figure 14 shows an example flow that BMC use polling method to receive a large multi-part event. - U Figure 15 shows an example flow that BMC use polling method to receive a small event. - U Figure 16 shows an example flow that SatMC reports an empty event queue when BMC try to poll an event back.
+- U Figure 12 shows an example flow when BMC and SatMC boot up to exchange the capabilities, such as max buffer size, supported event types, asynchronous and polling mode. - U Figure 13 shows an example flow that SatMC use asynchronous method to send small event to BMC. - U Figure 14 shows an example flow that SatMC use asynchronous method to notify BMC to switch to polled event transfer to receive a large multi-part event. - U Figure 15 shows an example flow that BMC use polling method to receive a large multi-part event. - U Figure 16 shows an example flow that BMC use polling method to receive a small event. - U Figure 17 shows an example flow that SatMC reports an empty event queue when BMC try to poll an event back.

-Figure 11: RAS side-band flow - boot initialization
+Figure 12: RAS side-band flow - boot initialization

-Figure 12: RAS side-band flow - Asynchronous small event
+Figure 13: RAS side-band flow - Asynchronous small event

-Figure 13: RAS side-band flow - SatMC async notification for BMC to switch to poll for large event
+Figure 14: RAS side-band flow - SatMC async notification for BMC to switch to poll for large event

-Figure 14: RAS side-band flow - BMC Polling to receive large event
+Figure 15: RAS side-band flow - BMC polling to receive large event

-Figure 15: RAS side-band flow - BMC Polling to receive small event
+Figure 16: RAS side-band flow - BMC polling to receive small event

-Figure 16: RAS side-band flow - SatMC report empty event queue
+Figure 17: RAS side-band flow - SatMC reporting of empty event queue

-C.4.4 Out-of-band interface
+C.3.3 Out-of-band interface

-SBMR recommends a Redfish based tool to extract the stored RAS error records in a CPER-like format from the PLDM event repository.

-When the BMC polls the CPER binary from the SatMC successfully and stores it in its local repository, the BMC generates corresponding event log entry to Redfish event log repository as explained in Section C.3.2.
+- ISBMR recommends a Redfish based tool to extract the stored RAS error records in a CPER format from the PLDM event repository. - U When the BMC receives the CPER binary from the SatMC and stores it in its local repository, the BMC generates corresponding event log entry to Redfish event log repository as explained in Section C.2.2.
 A Redfish based tool can then retrieve the CPER binary data from BMC by iterating through the Redfish log entries, looking for a Log entry with LogDiagnosticDataType set to CPER or CPERSection.
-Once found, the tool can download the CPER file pointed to by the AdditionalDataURI property of the Redfish log entry for that error event.
+When found, the tool can download the CPER file pointed to by the AdditionalDataURI property of the Redfish log entry for that error event.
+Alternatively, the tool can retrieve the DiagnosticData Base64 representation of the CPER binary.

-Figure 17 shows a conceptual illustration of the CPER dataflow from Satellite Management Controller to Remote Redfish base tool.
+Figure 18 shows the CPER dataflow from SatMC to Remote Redfish base tool.

-Figure 17: Out-of-band interface for RAS/CPER event log
+Figure 18: Out-of-band interface for RAS/CPER event log

-D Platform Monitoring and Control
+D Platform monitoring and control

-D.1 Introduction
+D.1 Background